cpp-lln-lab/datalad_crash_course/README.md

 install(ok): /home/remi/CPP_visMotion-raw (dataset)
 ```

-If this install work you can remove the dataset with.
+If this install works, you can remove the dataset with.

 ```bash
 rm -rf ~/CPP_visMotion-raw